There are a few variations on why and how a power outage can wreck your power supplies. It depends on the kind of interruption.

 If not, contact an independent industrial electronic repair center to find out if they are a good fit for your company and your particular repair needs.
 They should offer free evaluations for your damaged power supply and other equipment, and a free quote for repairs (no bench fees!).
 They should also provide repair reports if requested and a good warranty of at least one year that covers both parts and labor.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing power supply repairs for all types and manufacturers, circuit boards, drives, servo motors, CNC equipment, encoders, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing power supply repairs for all types and manufacturers, circuit boards, drives, servo motors, CNC equipment, encoders, monitors and touchscreens, PLCs, test equipment, and much more.
 Rush Service is available and Two Year Warranties cover most repairs.
 The customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com.